Your Food, Simplified — movewell.

 Don't forget water

 Technically not a macro but worth mentioning.
-Staying hydrated affects your energy, hunger levels, and performance.
 Aim for at least half your body weight in ounces of water per day.
 Dehydration can often feel like hunger, so drink up before reaching for a snack.

 Start with protein and build from there.
-You don't need to nail every number perfectly on day one.
-Get your protein consistent first.
-Once that's a habit, dialing in carbs and fat becomes so much easier.
+Get your protein consistent first — once that's a habit, dialing in carbs and fat becomes so much easier.

 Eating below your TDEE.
 This is how fat loss happens.
-Your body uses stored fat for energy when it's not getting enough from food.
-This is where most clients start.
+Your body uses stored fat for energy.

 Eating at your TDEE.
-Your weight stays the same.
-Great for when you've hit your goal and want to sustain it, but not usually where we start.
+Great for when you've hit your goal and want to sustain it.

 Eating above your TDEE.
 This is how muscle is built.
-Your body has extra fuel to grow and recover.
-Usually for those focused on building muscle.
+Usually for those focused on building.

-As your coach, I have provided a recommended macro goal based on your body and your goal.
-This is a suggestion, not a requirement but it is there to guide you.
 Please don't go under your numbers.
 Eating less is not always better.
-When you consistently eat below your goal, your body goes into stress mode, your metabolism slows down, and fat loss actually becomes harder.
+When you consistently eat below your goal, your metabolism slows down and fat loss actually becomes harder.
 The goal is to hit your numbers, not stay under them.
 Trust the process. 🤍

 the formula